Particular/docs.particular.net/nservicebus/pipeline/events.md

 ---
 title: Pipeline events
-summary: How to subscribe to events raised by the pipeline
+summary: Subscribe to events raised by the pipeline
 component: Core
-reviewed:
+reviewed: 2017-03-28
+versions: '[6,)'
 tags:
 - Pipeline
 - Notifications
+related:
+- nservicebus/recoverability
 ---

 The pipeline exposed the following events.

 ## Receive Pipeline completed

-Everytime a receive pipeline is completed a `ReceivePipelineCompleted` will be raised.
+Every time a receive pipeline is completed a `ReceivePipelineCompleted` event will be raised.
 This event will occur even if the message fails to be processed.

 Use the following configuration code to subscribe to this event: